Updated September 9, 2020

 Even though all RAW images require some post-processing, you really don’t have to do much to get great balance and pop of the fall colors because nature has already done a lot of the work for you.
 After post-processing your images, try taking a break from your computer to give your eyes a rest.
 Come back later – you will likely find that you need to back off a little on your final adjustments.
 It happens to the best of us!

-If you want to dive deeper into how to post-process fall color photos, be sure to check out my YouTube tutorial where I show you my step by step editing process in Lightroom Classic.
+If you want to dive deeper into how to post-process fall color photos, be sure to check out my step by step editing process in Lightroom Classic:

 Fall is a wonderful time of year to grab your camera and head out to the great outdoors.
 Remember to enjoy the process and being out in nature!
 It’s not just about the shot, it’s about the experience.